xbot/omnifocus-plugin-generate-work-journal/README.md

 - Markdown ordered list
 - Markdown unordered list

-#### Label for the done status
+#### Status labels

-This label will be appended to each log if it is done.
-For example, if you set this option to 'Done!', then the generated journal may be as the following:
+Each completed task may have a status label appended.
+For example, if you set the label of the status 'done' to 'Done!', then the generated journal may be as the following:

 `DEV-2123 Send SMS Notification When a Session Is Started at an Abnormal Place Done!`

-Leave it empty if you do not need anything appended.
+Currently, there are three types of statuses: **in-progress**, **done** and **custom status**.

+The in-progress status indicates that the completed task is a repeated one and there is still a remaining instance.
+For example, if I set a task to be repeated daily and marked it as completed today, then the task is considered to be in-progress.
+If I delete the remaining instance of this task, it indicates that the task is done.

+Besides, if the situation is complicated and you have put some content in the note input box.
+It will be taken as the status label and appended to the end of the corresponding line instead of the previous labels.

+If a completed task does not have a note and the status labels have not been set in the preferences, no status labels are appended to the end of each line.

 #### Generic projects